chetan-m26/chetan-m26/README.md

 - 👋 Hi, I’m @chetan-m26
-- 👀 I’m interested in MERN & DEVOPS.
+- 👀 I’m interested in ...
 - 🌱 I’m currently Pursuing in BCA.
-- 💞️ I’m looking to collaborate on Developing & DEVOPS.
+- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me chetanmangalagatti7@gmail.com
+- 📫 Reach me at chetanmangalagatti7@gmail.com